Nofu: Burmese Bean Curd

 My Notes

-I often add a bit more water to this recipe to thin the batter down and make it easier to spread in the pan, maybe 1/2 cup?
-I generally use nonfat yogurt, which is sometimes quite runny, and affects how much water you need.
 Note that it’s essential to blend the batter in the food processor or blender to achieve the proper consistency.
-(A stick blender may work as well, but definitely don’t skip the blending step, even if you dice your onions very fine.)
+(A stick blender will work as well, but definitely don’t skip the blending step, even if you dice your onions very fine.)
 These dosas end up thicker than traditional dosas, but they have great flavor.
 The sourness and onion flavor are most noticeable.
 I like the onion so much I may try increasing the amount to a whole cup of onions.
-I often serve these some subset of: coconut chutney, raita, samosa potatoes, garlic/ginger greens, and dal or sambar.

 The recipe calls for using 6 Tbs. of vegetable oil when cooking the dosas, about 2 tsp. per dosa–1/2 tsp. in the pan before the batter, 1/2 tsp. drizzled over the pancake and 1 tsp. around the pancakes edges.
 I sometimes just oil the pan for the first dosa.
 They don’t turn out quite as crisp but they’re still very tasty.